 SUBMISSION OF MANUSCRIPTS

 For initial submission a .pdf file of the article is sufficient.
 After an article has been accepted for publication an editable file of the text, such as MsWord or LateX, is required.
-If using LaTeX please use our LaTeX template and also send a PDF version of the LaTeX file as well as separate files of all figures (if any); see "Preparation of manuscripts" for the required file formats.
+If using LaTeX or Word, please use our LaTeX template or Word template.
+If using LaTeX, also send a PDF version of the LaTeX file as well as separate files of all figures (if any); see "Preparation of manuscripts" for the required file formats.
 LaTeX packages should be assembled into .zip or .rar files.
 Manuscripts should be at least 12 pages long (in the journal format) to be considered for review.

 The Journal of Smart Cities and Society does not charge a publication fee.